jina-ai/finetuner/README.md

     python examples/fashion/app.py
     ```

-4. Open the browser and check the results:
+4. Open the browser and check the results.